sarkariajazz1/SkolarD/docs/architecture/ARCHITECTURE.md

 - DatabaseSeeder
 - EnvironmentInitializer
 - PersistenceFactory
-- PersistenceProvider: calls all DB classes
+- PersistenceProvider: calls all DB and Stub classes
 - PersistenceRegistry: accesses all the Persistence interfaces
 - PersistenceType(Enum): no calls to other classes
 - CardDB: calls Card object